 Confront Yourself, Because You Have Biases Too

-As many instructional, “self-help” books do, each chapter in Minority Leader ends with a reflective exercise intended to help the reader reconsider their own visions of success.
+As many instructional, “self-help” books do, each chapter in Lead from the Outside ends with a reflective exercise intended to help the reader reconsider their own visions of success.
 What really sets this book apart is Abrams’ storytelling, and the personal truths about her own struggles and thwarted attempts at gaining power that she lays bare on the page.
 She is candid, for instance, about her own self-doubt and learning to be brutally honest with her business partners when one called her out for falling behind on certain tasks.

 Perhaps the most crucial thing she accomplishes on the page is stressing the importance of confronting our internal biases of what we can really achieve, and how it’s virtually impossible to succeed and lead without probing deep into our own mental frameworks.
 In a world that is ruled by soundbites and instant gratification, in a world that encourages more and more, faster and faster, it’s so hard to slow down and think.
 To stop and observe.
 Abrams implores her readers to look inward, to examine the effects of racism and sexism and bigotry on our brains and hearts.
 I’ve been trying to do this work for a few years now, and it really is gut-wrenching to realize my own biases about people of color, to realize how my own self-worth has been so tied to systemic messages about women and Indian immigrants.
 For minority leaders in the making, for people who want to rip apart the systems of oppression in this country, we have to listen to Stacey Abrams and confront ourselves if we hope to make any kind of change in our world.

 Stacey Abrams is the epitome of what American leadership should be.
-Minority Leader is a beautifully reflective manual on how we can all confront ourselves, circumvent the normal rules, and create our own paths to power.
+Lead from the Outside is a beautifully reflective manual on how we can all confront ourselves, circumvent the normal rules, and create our own paths to power.
 Buy this book and support a leader who will inspire you to take charge of whatever destiny you can imagine.
 Let’s invest in her the same way she is investing in creating a population of diverse, colorful individuals who can take the power they deserve.

-Photo of Minority Leader by yours truly, courtesy of fake flowers from Michael’s
+Photo of Lead from the Outside by yours truly, courtesy of fake flowers from Michael’s